-8. Australian Wool Corporation
+8. Wool International

-Under the Australian Wool Realisation Commission Act 1991, from 1 July 1991 the Australian Wool Realisation Commission (AWRC) became the legal successor to the former Australian Wool Corporation taking over the A\$2.7 billion borrowings and responsibility for the management and sale of the stockpile acquired under the RPS.
-The functions of the AWRC include:
+Under the Australian Wool Realisation Commission Act 1991, from 1 July 1991 to its abolition on 30 November 1993 the Australian Wool Realisation Commission (AWRC) was the legal successor to the former Australian Wool Corporation taking over the A\$2.7 billion borrowings and responsibility for the management and sale of the stockpile acquired under the RPS.
+The functions of the AWRC were:

-- (i) to devise and implement a plan for the management and disposal of the wool stockpile; - (ii) to devise and implement a plan for the management and payment of the debt so that the maximum outstanding debt at the end of each year is at or below specified targets and the debt is totally repaid by June 1998; and - (iii) manage the wool stores and other AWRC assets and dispose of those assets as required to meet the debt repayment programme.
+- (i) to devise and implement a plan for the management and disposal of the wool stockpile; - (ii) to devise and implement a plan for the management and payment of the debt so that the maximum outstanding debt at the end of each year is at or below specified targets and the debt is totally repaid by June 1999; and - (iii) to manage the wool stores and other AWRC assets and dispose of those assets as required to meet the debt repayment programme.

 In selling wool from the stockpile the AWRC is required to take market conditions into account and to avoid, where possible, selling significant quantities of wool in a weak market.

-As at 31 December 1992, the AWRC has reduced the stockpile to 3.97 million bales and the debt had been reduced to A\$2.3 billion.
-Once the debt has been repaid and the stockpile and other assets sold, the Commission will cease operation.
+As at 30 June 1993, the AWRC has reduced the stockpile to 3.97 million bales and the debt had been reduced to A\$2.3 billion.
+The intention was that once the debt had been repaid and the stockpile and other assets sold, the Commission would cease operation.

-The new Australian Wool Corporation (AWC) was established under the Australian Wool Corporation Act 1991.
-Its functions are to:
+The new Australian Wool Corporation (AWC) was established under the Australian Wool Corporation Act 1991 and abolished on 30 November 1993.
+Its functions were to:

-(i) facilitate and encourage improvements in the efficiency of wool marketing, monitor and help to enforce standards of wool quality, and develop new opportunities for wool;

-- (ii) provide funds to the International Wool Secretariat and account for these funds to wool growers by monitoring and analysing the performance of the Secretariat; and - (iii) promote wool in Australia and overseas.
+- (i) facilitate and encourage improvements in the efficiency of wool marketing, monitor and help to enforce standards of wool quality, and develop new opportunities for wool; - (ii) provide funds to the International Wool Secretariat and account for these funds to wool growers by monitoring and analysing the performance of the Secretariat; and - (iii) promote wool in Australia and overseas.

 The AWC may buy and sell wool but only for use in technical development projects and market feasibility studies.
-It has not yet done so after eighteen months of operations.
+It did not do so throughout its 29 months of operations.

-Apart from the disposal of the stockpile by the AWRC, trade in wool is carried out by private enterprise.
+Apart from the disposal of the stockpile by the AWRC, trade in wool was carried out by private enterprise.